Troy Percival: Tampa Bay Rays

 On May 22, 2009, a day after allowing two runs in 1/3 of an inning against the Oakland Athletics, Percival was placed on Tampa Bay's disabled list.
 On August 11, he announced that he was likely to retire, and would cease his attempts at coming back from his injury.

 Coaching career

 From 2010 to 2012, Percival was a volunteer pitching coach at Riverside Polytechnic High School.
 On September 24, 2012, Percival was hired as head varsity baseball coach at his alma mater, Moreno Valley High School.
 On July 26, 2014, he was named head coach of the UC Riverside baseball team.
 On November 11, 2020, Percival resigned as head coach of the Highlanders, citing the desire to help his son through the professional ranks as his reason for resignation.

 On January 12, 2024, Percival was announced as the manager of the Idaho Falls Chukars of the Pioneer League.
+Following the 2025 season, Percival left Idaho Falls to manage the Pioneer League's expansion team in Long Beach, California.